Chase-William/InfiniteRechargeMetrics/README.md

 --- Run on Android ---

-SQLite PCL doesn't have support for PCL
+SQLite PCL doesn't have support for UWP